 Spending time in green space or bringing nature into your everyday life can benefit both your mental and physical wellbeing.
 For example, doing things like growing food or flowers, exercising outdoors or being around animals can have lots of positive effects.
 It can:

-"Nurturing something else into life has really helped my wellbeing – gently caring for something helped me learn to care for myself."
+Nurturing something else into life has really helped my wellbeing.
+Gently caring for something helped me learn to care for myself.

-"I've been getting out into nature and walking, either on my own or with dogs, to manage my bipolar disorder for years.
+I've been getting out into nature and walking, either on my own or with dogs, to manage my bipolar disorder for years.
 It helps to keep me calm and physically healthy, and I love taking the time to be mindful of all the beautiful green spaces around me, even when living in a city.
-Watching the birds and squirrels always has a calming effect and takes me out of my own head."

-"I've had mild to moderate problems with anxiety, depression and OCD all my life, and in recent years volunteering on my local city farm has been the most therapeutic thing I've ever done, besides good talking therapy.
+I've had mild to moderate problems with anxiety, depression and OCD all my life.
+In recent years volunteering on my local city farm has been the most therapeutic thing I've ever done, besides good talking therapy.

 Watch Jill talk about how she has boosted her physical wellbeing and learnt new skills by volunteering at a TCV Green Gym in Regent's Park:

-"It is hard to explain the power of nature in relieving both my physical and mental stress...
-There is little more relaxing then sitting with a cup of tea looking at a hill through a window and hearing the nearby stream trickle away.
-There is something about the quiet calm of nature that is contagious, leaving a quiet calm in my mind."
+It is hard to explain the power of nature in relieving both my physical and mental stress.
+There is little more relaxing than sitting with a cup of tea looking at a hill through a window and hearing the nearby stream trickle away.
+There's something about the quiet calm of nature that is contagious, leaving a quiet calm in my mind.

-This information was published in May 2018.
-We will revise it in 2021.
+This information was published in November 2021.
+We will revise it in 2024.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.